 The companies below have paid solid dividends.
 They also look like great value stocks relative to their peers.

 - General Mills (NYSE: GIS) has paid a dividend every year since 1928.
-The company produces many household name brands such as Cheerios, Chex, Betty Crocker and Green Giant.
+The company produces many household name brands such as Cheerios, Chex and Betty Crocker.
 These staple goods help produce solid cash flow through both up and down markets.
 Investors have beaten down General Mills shares.
 This has pushed the dividend yield up, and it’s a much better time to invest.
 The company has overcome many hard times over the last century and will continue to adapt.
 To learn why General Mills is one of the best dividend stocks, check out more on General Mills’ dividend history.

 - Cummins (NYSE: CMI) builds, sells and services power solutions such as engines.
 Cummins’ product line is diverse, and it serves customers in about 190 countries.
 The product diversification provides steady cash flows.
 Investors have sold off shares, but the dividend yield is now higher.
 Cummins has a long history of staying relevant.
 As technology trends change, Cummins will adapt.
 To learn why Cummins is one of the best dividend stocks, check out more on Cummins’ dividend.